seanbao/mnemonas/docs/docker-deployment.en.md

     ports:
       - "127.0.0.1:${MNEMONAS_HTTP_PORT:-8080}:8080"
     volumes:
-      - ${HOME}/.mnemonas:/data
+      - type: bind
+        source: ${HOME}/.mnemonas
+        target: /data
+        bind:
+          create_host_path: true
     restart: unless-stopped
 ```

 Do not use `server.host = "127.0.0.1"` inside the container to limit host access; that binds to the container's loopback.
 Restrict host exposure in the Compose port mapping instead.
-If you also disable WebDAV authentication for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container and set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.
+When WebDAV authentication is also disabled for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container and set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.

 ## Multi-User NAS Example